 Note: This Project Planning and Review policy does not apply to research laboratories or support spaces.
 Project managers must coordinate project planning and design of research laboratories and support spaces with the Office of Research Safety or the Laboratory Safety Specialists of the research divisions.

-Facilities Service Capital Project Delivery and BSD Project Management is responsible for:
+Facilities Service Capital Project Delivery and BSD Project Management are responsible for:

-- Submitting a comlpeted Project Planning and Design Review Checklist Environmental Health and Safety prior to starting a new project;
+- Submitting a completed Project Planning and Design Review Checklist Environmental Health and Safety prior to starting a new project;

 - Inviting Environmental Health and Safety to attend project design meetings;